Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: ``Shadowing lemma"- admissible manifolds and the Graph Transform

-\end{enumerate} \end{prop} \begin{proof} Parts (1)--(4) are a modification of Pesin's Stable Manifold Theorem \cite{Pesin}, and Sarig's version of it.
-Part (5) is a modification of Brin's Theorem on the H\"older continuity of the Oseledets distribution \cite{Bri}.
-Whereas Brin's theorem only states H\"older continuity on Pesin sets, part (5) gives H\"older continuity everywhere, as in Sarig's version.
+\end{enumerate} \end{prop} \begin{proof} Parts (1)--(4) are a version of Pesin's Stable Manifold Theorem \cite{Pesin} .
+Part (5) is a version of Brin's Theorem on the H\"older continuity of the Oseledets distribution \cite{Bri}.
+Whereas Brin's theorem only states H\"older continuity on Pesin sets, part (5) gives H\"older continuity everywhere, as in Sarig's version--- but with respect to a different metric (symbolic, not Riemannian).

-Parts (1), (3), (4) and (5) are quite similar to the proof of proposition 4.15 in \cite{Sarig}, we nonetheless present the proof since the understanding of this proposition is important to the ideas presented in this work.
+The proofs of parts (1), (3), (4) and (5) are quite similar to the proofs of \cite[proposition~4.15]{Sarig}, we nevertheless present the proof since the understanding of this proposition is important to the ideas presented in this work.

-We show a proof for the case of $u$ manifolds, the stable case is similar:
+We treat the case of $u$ manifolds, the stable case is similar.

 \textit{Part 1}: By the Graph Transform theorem $\mathcal{F}_u^n(V_{-n}^u)$ is a $u$-admissible manifold in $v_0$.
 By the previous proposition for any other choice of $u$-admissible manifolds $W_{-n}^u$ in $v_{-n}$: